 Schedule Risks: The result from MWAA's original schedule risk analysis showed that there was a less than five percent chance that the Schedule Substantial Completion Date (SSCD) would take place on/or before July 7, 2018.
 The associated 80% confidence level date for the SSCD was December 6, 2018, indicating a hypothetical delay of 152 calendar days.
 The schedule risk analysis performed by the project team was limited to the SSCD.
 For the Revenue Service Date (RSD), the project team has accepted the PMOC's recommendation to include a time contingency of 14 months in the overall program schedule.
 Overall, the schedule contingency, including the WMATA testing through the Revenue Service Date, is 14 months.
 On April 27, 2015 MWAA announced the Project had incurred a 13- month delay.
 The delay effectively consumed the entire original forecast Project Schedule Contingency of 14 months.
 Analysis performed on the revised baseline schedule with 13 months of extension and actual progress to date revealed that ten months of additional schedule contingency would suffice.
-MWAA has scheduled a risk workshop for February 7, 2019 to review the RCMP, and in particular the schedule risk.
+MWAA held a risk workshop on February 7, 2019 to review the RCMP, and in particular the schedule risk.

-Action Items

-MWAA - DULLES CORRIDOR METRORAIL PROJECT PHASE 2- Items for Grantee Action
+Action Items: Items for Grantee Action

-PR ITEM IDENTIFICATION NATURE of PROBLEM D A I COMMENTS STATUS 2 2A MWAA to update PMP.
+PR Item Identification Nature of Problem D A I Comments Status 2 2A MWAA to update PMP.
 PMP Version 3.0 should be reviewed and updated.
 Y Y N MWAA submitted Draft PMP, Version 3, to FTA on March 30, 2018.
 PMOC submitted comments to MWAA on May 8, 2018.
 MWAA submitted the revised draft on June 28, 2018, and PMOC provided comments on October 23, 2018.
-MWAA submitted the prefinal version to PMOC on November 30.
-2018 and comments were provided on January 8, 2019 is under review.
-Final submittal is expected in February 2019.
-R 2 2В MWAA to provide more detail and the name and title of the presenter in their QPRM Issues Report.
+MWAA submitted the pre-final version to PMOC on November 30.
+2018 and comments were provided on January 8, 2019is under review.
+Final submittal was made on February 28, 2019.
+R 2 2B MWAA to provide more detail and the name and title of the presenter in their QPRM Issues Report.
 Request made December 3, 2018.
 The dearth of information in the Issues Report leads to many questions and lengthy discussion at the QPRM.
-N N N More detailed Issues Report due for the March 4, 2019 QPRM.
-O 2 2В MWAA to provide back-up data and invoices in support of "Small Purchases" exclusion to Buy America requirements.
+Y Y Y More detailed Issues Report due for the March 18, 2019 QPRM. С 2 2B MWAA to provide back-up data and invoices in support of "Small Purchases" exclusion to Buy America requirements.
 MWAA has deemed the Mitsubishi ductless split systems, small tool purchases and other items are under \$150,000.
+Y Y Y Discussions started on November 13, 2018, and data is required by the end of February 2019. С 2 2B MWAA to provide Hensel Phelps' schedule for replacing the non-compliant overhead cranes.
+The overhead cranes in the Service and Inspection Building do not meet Buy America requirements.
 N N N Discussions started on November 13, 2018, and data is required by the end of February 2019.
-O 2 2В MWAA to provide Hensel Phelps' schedule for replacing the non-compliant overhead cranes.
-The overhead cranes in the Service and Inspection Building do not meet Buy America requirements.
-N N N Discussions started on November 13, 2018, and data is required by the end of February 2019. О
+0

+KEY

-KEY ITEM Note- Items marked with a 'C' in the 'PMO Contractor Status' column will be dropped from future reports.
+Note: Items marked with a 'C' in the 'PMO Contractor Status' column will be dropped from future reports.